Towards Backwards-Compatible Data with Confounded Domain Adaptation: Abstract

 \section{Abstract}

-Current domain adaptation methods address the problems of covariate shift or label shift, but are not applicable to the setting where they occur simultaneously and interact with each other.
-In this paper, we propose a new assumption, \textit{confounded shift}, to begin to address this problem.
-We also propose a framework for this task, based on minimizing the expected divergence between the source and target conditional distributions.
-Within this framework, we propose using the reverse KL divergence, demonstrating the use of both parametric linear Gaussian and nonparametric nonlinear Gaussian Process estimators of the conditional distribution.
-We also propose using the Maximum Mean Discrepancy (MMD) within our framework.
-To make confounded domain adaptation with the MMD effective, we propose an intelligent dynamic strategy for choosing the kernel bandwidth, which may be of independent interest even outside of the confounded shift context.
-Finally, we show that our approach is advantageous on a variety of synthetic and real datasets.
+Most current domain adaptation methods address either covariate shift or label shift, but are not applicable where they occur simultaneously and are confounded with each other.
+Domain adaptation approaches which do account for such confounding are designed to adapt covariates to optimally predict a particular label whose shift is confounded with covariate shift.
+In this paper, we instead seek to achieve general-purpose data backwards compatibility.
+This would allow the adapted covariates to be used for a variety of downstream problems, including on pre-existing prediction models and on data analytics tasks.
+To do this we consider a modification of generalized label shift (GLS), which we call \textit{confounded shift}.
+We present a novel framework for this problem, based on minimizing the expected divergence between the source and target conditional distributions, conditioning on possible confounders.
+Within this framework, we provide concrete implementations using the Gaussian reverse Kullback-Leibler divergence and the maximum mean discrepancy.
+Finally, we demonstrate our approach on synthetic and real datasets.